seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Sweet friends, your patience for my long abode;
 Not I, but my affairs, have made you wait:
 When you shall please to play the thieves for wives,
-I’ll watch as long for you then.
+I'll watch as long for you then.
 Approach;
 Here dwells my father Jew.
-Ho! who’s within?
+Ho! who's within?

-*Enter JESSICA, above, in boy ’s clothes*
+*Enter JESSICA, above, in boy 's clothes*

 **JESSICA**
 Who are you?
 Tell me, for more certainty,
-Albeit I’ll swear that I do know your tongue.
+Albeit I'll swear that I do know your tongue.

 **LORENZO**
 Lorenzo, and thy love.